Six smart ways to use your tax refund

 6) Put it to work for you with a CD.

 Depending on current interest rates, putting your money into a certificate of deposit (CD) might be a good option for you.
 Terms typically range from three months to 60 months or more, so you can choose the length of time — and corresponding rate — that suits you best.
+Check out our current CD rates.

 Need more ideas?
 Talk to one of our bankers, who will be happy to help you examine your options.
 If you want more education on taxes, check out our Tax Resource Page.
 And as always, when it comes to taxes, we recommend consulting with a tax professional about your unique situation.